 Griggs, S. and D. Howarth (2011) “Phronesis, Logics, and Critical Policy Analysis: Heathrow’s ‘Third Runway’ and the Politics of Sustainable Aviation in the UK”, in T. Landman and S. Schram (eds) Real Social Science, Cambridge: CUP.

 Applying Discourse Theory:

-Day 5 is devoted to tying up loose ends and consolidating our work and findings from earlier sessions in the first week of the course.
-Day 5 also offers the first of two opportunities to relate participant research to the concepts and themes of the course so far (the second opportunity being on day 10 of the course).
-Today’s sessions also act as a forum to raise and discuss general issues and questions arising out of earlier sessions in the week.
+Day 5 offers the first of two opportunities to relate participant research to the concepts and themes of the course so far (the second opportunity being on day 10 of the course).
+Discussions of participant case studies serve also as a forum to raise and discuss general issues and questions arising out of earlier sessions in the week.